ga4gh/htsget-refserver/README.md

 This project uses [Go modules](https://blog.golang.org/using-go-modules) to manage packages and dependencies.

-`$ go run main.go` to start the server on port 3000.
+`$ go build & ./htsget-refserver` from root directory to start the server on port 3000.